cadia-lvl/samromur-mfa/README.md

     - **sep** : separator of the data.
 - **empty_audio_user** : the name of the folder which will eventually contain the audio files of the data that has not been aligned ;
 - **audio_extension** : the extension of the audio files ;
+- **text_extension** : the extension of the text file containing the utterances of the audio files ;
 - **lexicon_file** : the name of the file which will contain the lexicon of the input data ;
 - **dictionary_file** : name of the file which will contain the lexicon plus the phonemes of each word ;
 - **MFA_model_name*** : name of the model created by the MFA ;